legends2k/spirit-of-cpp/content.md

 ## Within C++, there is a much **smaller** and **cleaner** language struggling to get out.
 ### Bjarne Stoustrup

-It’s easy to get lost in the details, but don’t.  **Look for intuitions and at the big picture.**
+It’s easy to get lost in the details; don’t.

+**Look for intuitions and at the big picture.**

 ---
 .left-column[